liling10822/FAMEF/README.md

 On the basis of somef, the accuracies of SOMEF_Extension in the description classifiers, invocation classifiers, installation classifiers, and citation classifiers is increased, and SOMEF_Extension contains the function classifier to analyze the functionality of readme files.

-Author: Daniel Garijo, Ling Li, Pratheek Athreya, Sharad Narayan Sharma, Yi Xie, Yidan Zhang
+* Contributor *: Daniel Garijo, Ling Li, Pratheek Athreya, Sharad Narayan Sharma, Yi Xie, Yidan Zhang

 ## Documentation